-Your current situation can be depicted as "Dispersion (Dissolution)" transforming into "The Gentle (The Penetrating, Wind)".
+Your current situation can be depicted as "The Army" transforming into "Modesty".

-In front of you lies "Wind", representing penetration and following.
-Behind you lies "Water" which transforms into "Wind".
-That means that danger and the unknown are being transformed into penetration and following.
+In front of you lies "Water" which transforms into "Mountain".
+That means that danger and the unknown are being transformed into stillness and obstruction.
+Behind you lies "Earth", representing docility and receptivity.

 The Situation